verdimrc/linuxcfg/.vscode/README.md

 # Miscellaneous settings (examples)

-The rest settings are for starting examples.
+The remaining entries in `settings.json` are for other sample configurations.
+Extensions example are contained in `extensions.list` and `install-ext.sh` files.